 Urinary incontinence has become one of the biggest hassles in your life, wreaking havoc among a laugh with friends, your daily jog, or even playing with your kids.
 Anxiety about bladder leakage dictates nearly everything you do.
-You may feel powerless to stop these leaks, but did you know there are specific things you should (and shouldn’t) add to your diet for incontinence?
+You may feel powerless to stop these leaks, but did you know there are specific diet guidelines you should (and shouldn’t) follow for incontinence?

 Being aware of certain nutrients can help you balance your diet for incontinence, assisting your body in naturally reducing leaks.

 Magnesium is an important mineral that supports nerve and muscle function and is known to reduce bladder muscle spasms.
 Supplements ensure that you’re receiving your target daily allowance, but diet can also incorporate magnesium by eating bananas, avocados, dark leafy greens, nuts and seeds, fish, beans, and whole grains.
 In addition to bladder control, magnesium can also help with energy level, sleep quality, and bone and muscle health.

 Fiber is important for maintaining bowel health.
 If you have occasional bladder leakage, constipation may be the culprit.
 When your bowels are full, it can put significant pressure on the bladder.
 Fiber helps keep things moving.
 Try adding fibrous foods, such as nuts, seeds, oats, beans, lentils, and vegetables.
 Fiber also can help with controlling blood sugar, lowering cholesterol, and weight loss.